ZiyadAlHaqbani/ZiyadAlHaqbani.github.io/pages/Writing_a_faster_ JSON_compatible_object_serialization_format_in_golang/blog.md

-# THIS POST IN IN PROGRESS
+# THIS POST IS IN PROGRESS

 # Writing a faster JSON compatible object serialization format in golang